alphagov/document-download-frontend/README.md

 We have GOV.UK Frontend as a dependency in two places:

-* In python, our requirements.in specifies a version of [govuk-frontend-jinja](https://github.com/LandRegistry/govuk-frontend-jinja) for our jinja templates
+* In Python, our requirements.in specifies a version of [govuk-frontend-jinja](https://github.com/LandRegistry/govuk-frontend-jinja) for our jinja templates
-* In node, our package.json specifies a version of [govuk-frontend](https://github.com/alphagov/govuk-frontend) for our fonts, images and sass files
+* In Node, our package.json specifies a version of [govuk-frontend](https://github.com/alphagov/govuk-frontend) for our fonts, images and sass files

-We need to ensure that the version of govuk-frontend that the python library relies on always matches the version of govuk-frontend in our package.json exactly.
+We need to ensure that the version of govuk-frontend that the Python library relies on always matches the version of govuk-frontend in our package.json exactly.

-If you're bumping either library, make sure the version of the python library supports the same version of govuk-frontend defined in our package.json, as referred to in the [govuk-frontend-jinja compatibility table](https://github.com/LandRegistry/govuk-frontend-jinja#compatibility).
+If you're bumping either library, make sure the version of the Python library supports the same version of govuk-frontend defined in our package.json, as referred to in the [govuk-frontend-jinja compatibility table](https://github.com/LandRegistry/govuk-frontend-jinja#compatibility).